collapsed-stacks/startups/questions/5514/how-to-make-a-question-answer-website-popular.md

 - tagged: `marketing`, `social-networking`, `networking`
 - score: 1

-<p>I'm working on a question answer website about family, relationship, dating and all other social relationships in my local languange.</p>
+I'm working on a question answer website about family, relationship, dating and all other social relationships in my local languange.

-<p>I used an open source platform and it's going to be something like the Stack Exchange sites.
+I used an open source platform and it's going to be something like the Stack Exchange sites.
 This kind of websites need lots of questions and lots of answers to be useful.
 How can I reach that point?
-Should I register fake users and post some fake answers every day?</p>
+Should I register fake users and post some fake answers every day?